-2. Proposal Preparation
+4. Proposal Preparation

-Each SOFIA Legacy Program proposal must be prepared using the SOFIA USPOT tool.
-The proposal information is entered directly, while text sections including the scientific justification, feasibility analysis, budgets and budget narrative, should be uploaded via USPOT3 as a single PDF files.
+Each SOFIA Legacy Program and SOFIA Archival Research Program proposal must be prepared using the Unified SOFIA Proposal and Observation Tool (USPOT).
+The proposal information is entered directly, while text sections including the scientific justification, feasibility analysis, budgets and budget narrative, should be uploaded via USPOT2 as a single PDF files.
+SARP proposals should be submitted using USPOT without any Astronomical Observation Requests (AORs).
+The proposer should select either "Legacy" or "Archival" as appropriate as the proposal type in USPOT.

 Proposals must be written in English.
-The length of each section of the proposal should not exceed the page limits indicated in Section 2.2, using single-spaced 8.5x11 inch or A4 format with 1 inch (2.5 cm) margins.
+The length of each section of the proposal should not exceed the page limits indicated in Section 4.1, using single-spaced 8.5x11 inch or A4 format with 1 inch (2.5 cm) margins.
 Proposals must be printed to PDF files with a font size no smaller than 11 points (about 6 characters per cm).
 Reviewers will only be provided the portion of each proposal that complies with the page limits.

-The abstract provided using the Proposal Information form is limited to 300 words.
+The abstract provided using USPOT is limited to 300 words.

-2.1 The SOFIA USPOT tool
+4.1 The Unified SOFIA Proposal and Observation Tool (USPOT)

-The SOFIA proposal tool USPOT provides the user with a form-based interface for preparing a proposal and for electronic submission to the SOFIA Science Mission Operations.
-The USPOT is based on the IPAC SPOT tool which has already, in modified form, been used to prepare SOFIA phase II inputs in earlier cycles.
+The Unified SOFIA Proposal and Observation Tool (USPOT) provides the user with a form-based interface for preparing a proposal and for electronic submission to the SOFIA SMO.
+USPOT is based on the IPAC SPOT tool, which has already, in modified form, been used to prepare SOFIA Phase II inputs in earlier cycles.
 After downloading the appropriate package and following the installation instructions, the user starts a new proposal by launching the USPOT application.
 The proposer then fills out the necessary form fields including proposer information, abstract, instrument(s), and target lists.
 The Science and Technical Justification may be prepared using any text editor (e.g. MS Word, LaTeX, etc...) and saved as a PDF file.
 Using USPOT, the proposer then identifies this PDF file on a local disk for attachment to the proposal summary information.
 When the proposal is complete, the user submits the complete proposal directly to the SMO using USPOT.
-Details about USPOT may be found in the Observers' Handbook and the USPOT manual.
+Details about USPOT may be found in the Observer's Handbook and the USPOT Manual.
 On-line help for USPOT is available as a pop-up function in the application.

-2.2 Proposal Text Sections (To be uploaded as a single PDF file)
+4.2 Proposal Text Sections (To be uploaded as a single PDF file)